Last updated on June 11th, 2023

 Additionally, the goal was not to travel only one year and return back to the same workplace life.
 We strove with all our hearts to turn passion to travel into a career and learn how to earn money remotely.
 So we made it clear for ourselves: if we were not able to cover everything during this first year then more years of travel were yet to come.

 The decision was made to leave the U.S. indefinitely.
-But, since we had no vision for when we would revisit North America continent again, we determined to traverse it by car and visit our relatives first.
+But, since we had no vision for when we would revisit the North America continent again, we determined to traverse it by car and visit our relatives first.
 My family lives in Europe, so there was no one to pay a visit to from my side.
 Mark’s family lives in Vermont and we had to figure out how to see them before flying out.

 Eventually, we came to a conclusion to sell Mark’s car and keep mine in order to drive across the country from Los Angeles to spend time with Mark’s family in Vermont.
 After that sell my car (that’s the only item that had to be sold, everything else has been already packed, sold, and given away) to exit the country and go to Europe.